 Fast forward to my diplomatic scholarship to the United States.
 Yes, my headmaster was surprised too when I was picked to go on this jolly; diplomatic immunity being one of the perks.
 One of my American boyfriends, Chuck E, blew his brains out while he was cleaning his father’s gun — possibly in preparation for his summer job of holding up liquor stores.

 I got the credit for Chuck E’s suicide, which was probably a careless accident.
 This time there were no custard creams.
 As bad luck would have it, I missed the funeral because I had accidentally turned my headmaster’s wife into a paraplegic.
-The car crash was her fault — pills and liquor for breakfast (and who can blame her, being married to him) — but I had to attend the inquest anyway, missing Chuck E’s beautiful corpse in his open casket lined with red velvet.
+The car crash was her fault — vodka and Valium for breakfast (and who can blame her, being married to him) — but I had to attend the inquest anyway, missing Chuck E’s beautiful corpse in his open casket lined with red velvet.
 He did love Dracula, though unlike me he was spared the disillusionment of growing up to have lunch with Christopher Lee, who could bore for England.